Alpha males are a thing of the past.

 Researchers from Southampton Solent University in the U.K have found that in times of economic turmoil, women prefer gentle, sensitive men.

-Obviously we can't argue with research study results, but we can disagree with the use of the word "wimpy" by The Daily Mail, which originally published news of the study.
-It just doesn't make sense to call a loving and sensitive man wimpy (unless, of course, you're a bully on a 90s Nickelodeon show).
-As our friends at The Stir argue, "who doesn't want a man who can show emotion, love deeply, and tune into his partner's emotions?
+It just doesn't make sense to call a loving and sensitive man wimpy (unless, of course, you're a bully on a 90's Nickelodeon show).
+As The Stir argues, "Who doesn't want a man who can show emotion, love deeply, and tune into his partner's emotions?
 Alpha males are great, but they don't make the best husbands."

 Do you find yourself more likely to date sensitive guys when the economy is blah?